brainlid/langchain_demo/README.md

 [![Youtube demo video](./YoutubeLinkImage.png)](https://www.youtube.com/watch?v=AsfQNtoaB1M)

-You can schedule a weekly workout to help you reach your goals.
-Information about you is stored to a local SQLite database.
-Report on your workouts and your assistant will log them for you.
-The assistant can access your stored information and historical logs to answer questions and help you on your personal fitness journey! 💪
+You can create a weekly workout plan to help you reach your goals.
+Information about you is stored in a local SQLite database.
+Report on your workouts to your assistant and they will log them for you.
+The assistant can access your stored information and historical workout logs to answer questions and help you on your personal fitness journey! 💪

 Features:
 - Context around how the AI is configured is hidden from the user.